Photos and videos show long waits, traffic jams at border crossings as thousands try to leave Ukraine

-Nearly 400,000 Ukrainians have crossed into neighboring countries since the start of the conflict, the U.N.
-High Commissioner for Refugees said Sunday.
+More than a half-million people have crossed into neighboring countries since the start of the conflict, the U.N.
+High Commissioner for Refugees said Monday.
 More than half have gone to Poland, the refugee agency said, and people are also streaming into Moldova, Slovakia, Romania and Hungary.

 Ukrainians rush to cross to